Best App to Learn Italian: Top 25 Language Apps in 2023

 - Integrated dictionaries, subtitles, and educational games.

-- Supports six languages, including Italian, and works across devices.
+- It supports six languages, including Italian, and works across devices.

 Amazon’s audiobook service, Audible, is an excellent method for obtaining great listening practice.
 Discover thousands of Italian-narrated audiobooks or even those specifically designed for language learners.